sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Open Jupyter lab and go to the `pyKNEEr` kernel (top-right button)
   - Add the autoreload to the top of the notebook:
     ```
+    %load_ext autoreload # make sure there are no spaces after this command
+    %autoreload 2
     ```

 2. With installation of pyKNEEr release I am working on: